dart-lang/pub-dev/app/lib/search/README.md

 - The raw data is processed and exported to a bucket (`dartlang-pub--popularity`).
 - The individual package-level entries are summed with a weighting defined by `VoteData._score`.
 - These values are normalized to `[0.0 ..
-1.0]` using Bezier-interpolation in
+1.0]` using the linear order of the sorted values in `PopularityStorage._updateLatest`.
-  `PopularityStorage._updateLatest`.
 This step needs to know all of the scores in one place to do that calculation.

 ### Overall package score